New to government contracting?

 Third, your accounting system design should satisfy DCAA compliance requirements.
 Certain contract types require an accounting system deemed adequate for determining costs on government contracts.
 This is known colloquially as a DCAA compliant accounting system.

-The Federal government has defined configuration criteria which serve as the basis for a compliant accounting system.
-The criteria are outlined on the government SF1408.
+The Federal Government has defined configuration criteria which serve as the basis for a compliant accounting system.
+The criteria are outlined on the government Standard Form 1408 (SF1408).

 You should set up your accounting system with these SF1408 criteria in mind.
 You can benefit from starting out with a properly designed accounting system – even if you do not yet have the requirement for an approved accounting system.
 Plus, when an opportunity comes along, you won’t be scrambling to restructure your accounting function to pass an audit.